-As you probably already know, our family loves to shop online and we love to save money.
+As you probably already know, our family loves to shop online and we love to save money by comparing prices from a place like www.hoteudeals.com.
 Unless you’ve been living under a rock, you probably know most of the benefits of shopping online already, but humor me for a bit because I may teach you a thing or two about simplifying your online shopping experience and save you some money along the way.

 When I say “simplifying” I really mean saving money online by using a few specific tools rather than browsing around for hours trying to find a good deal.
 This is NOT a sponsored post and the only tools I’m sharing are ones we use ourselves.
 So…if you see something in the following paragraphs, know we actually use it ourselves and believe in it.

 Warning: if you are shopping (whether in a store or online), please stick to your budget and don’t buy 14,000 of something when you need one, just because you found a good deal on it.
 Otherwise you’ll break your budget and end up with a bunch of junk around your house.
 Understood?
 Okay, let’s dive in.

 Let’s start off with the most recent tool I’ve found and fallen in love with: Honey.
 In its most basic form, Honey is a browser extension that automatically searches for coupon codes whenever you’re checking out at most of the major online stores.
 Basically, once you install Honey, you hit a little button and Honey looks for any discounts to apply for you.
 Simple and awesome.